okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/schemas/index.md

 <ApiOperation method="get" url="/api/v1/meta/schemas/logStream/${typeId}" />

 Fetches the schema for a Log Stream type.
-The `${typeId}` element in the URL specifies the Log Stream type, which can be the `aws_eventbridge`, literal to retrieve the AWS EventBridge type schema or the `splunk_cloud_logstreaming`, literal to retrieve the Splunk Cloud type schema.
+The `${typeId}` element in the URL specifies the Log Stream type, which is either `aws_eventbridge` or `splunk_cloud_logstreaming`.
+Use the `aws_eventbridge` literal to retrieve the AWS EventBridge type schema, and use the `splunk_cloud_logstreaming` literal retrieve the Splunk Cloud type schema.

 See [Log Streaming API](/docs/reference/api/log-streaming) for examples of Log Stream objects.